iamaditya-gaur/meta-ads-analytics-agent/README.md

-Hey @readers, here’s a look at the Meta Ads Analytics Agent we recently built to automate our reporting:
+Hey there 👋, here’s a look at the Meta Ads Analytics Agent I recently built to automate campaign reporting on Meta:

 ## Project Mechanics
 * **The Motivation**: We needed a reliable way to automate our analytics process seamlessly across varying timelines, whether that’s a weekly check-in or a comprehensive monthly report.